jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 ## Merging

 Profile merging is the process of finding customer profiles that belong to one person and have been saved as separate records for various reasons.
-Tracardi runs profile merging after the workflow ends.
+ThamesThrive runs profile merging after the workflow ends.

 !!!
 Question "How the profile can be merged?"